 My comments on the comparative Balance Sheet are as follows:

-The Director received a total of $650,554.06 for Division7A loan from FY19 and the loan are reported as assets on the Company’s balance sheet.
-Adjustment was made to the net asset position by excluding the Division7A loan to reflect an accurate picture of the Company’s position.

-The Company had a negative adjusted asset position from FY17.
-The negative position worsened from FY21 as a result of COVID-19 and increase in loan liability.
+There is a Division 7A loan with a balance of $650,554 which was paid to the director and his wife in FY22.
+An offset adjustment has been made to reflect the wages which the director and his wife would have been reasonable be entitled to as employees of the Company.
+A letter of demand has been issued to the director for $ XX to be paid (after the adjustment).
+I have received a response from the director disputing the claim and is claiming further outstanding wages and expenses the director incurred on behalf of the company that have yet to be reimbursed.

+With the adjusted Division 7A loan, the company’s asset position was negative and significantly increase between FY20 to FY21.

 The Company was heavily reliant on related party loans for the operations of the business from FY20.
 As at the date of my appointment, total loan owed by the Company is approximately $218,285, of which $161,285 were provided from the related entities.

-The Company net working capital deteriorated from April 2020 as revenues diminished.

 Investigations